Matthew Cheung, CEO at ipushpull explores the benefits that automating data-driven workflows can offer Financial Markets.

 Streamlined RFQ Workflow

-The third use case is an investment management firm building automated data-driven workflow around RFQs for currency options.
+The third use case is an investment management firm building automated data-driven workflows around RFQs for currency options.
 The manual workflow they had – again, fairly standard in the industry – was that the trader would receive an instruction from a portfolio manager via their internal system, type that into a chat, send it out to at least three different dealers (to satisfy regulatory requirements), receive the prices back in chat, make a trading decision and then manually send the trade execution instruction to the chosen dealer.

 Using ipushpull, this workflow is now being automated so that the trader can communicate with multiple dealers simultaneously and trigger the appropriate processes with one click, once they have decided to trade.